lhartfiel/fixednavbar/readme.md

 	<p class=navText>This is the text that will drop down from your navigation bar</p>

+2. .menu

+This class is optional.
+In the live demo, you should see the text "Menu" at the top of the nav bar.
+It collapses any open menu links when it is clicked on.

+To use, add a class of 'menu' to your navigation div.
+To do this, go to your html file and add a class attribute within your nav tags:

+	<nav class="menu"></nav>

+2.
 ###ADD IDs to Your HTML
 You will need to add an id attribute to each of your navigation links.
 The name of the id is not important, but you will need to add one on each link.
 An example is provided below.